What is a capo? If you’re wondering what this handy little accessory actually does, and how best to use it, then you’re in the right place!

 What Is The Best Capo?

 It’s not cheap as far as capos go, but it’s definitely a case of ‘you get what you pay for’.
-I picked up mine probably 15 years ago now, and have zero complaints.
 It’s a flawless product and I really have no idea how they can further improve it – although I’m sure they will!

 To use, it could not be any simpler.
 Apply the required tension by squeezing with your hand, and hit the lever to release.

-The latest model (the G7th Performance 3) is actually even better than my original capo.
+The latest model (the G7th Performance 3) is actually even better than my original model.
 It now offers further improved tuning stability by mechanically adapting to match the radius of your guitar.
 Wizardry!

-If you don’t fancy dropping fifty bucks on a G7th, or you’re in a pinch and need something quick and dirty, here’s the classic, tried and tested homemade capo solution!
+If you don’t fancy dropping some fat stacks on a G7th, or you’re in a pinch and need something quick and dirty, here’s the classic, tried and tested homemade capo solution!

 How to make a capo?
 All you’ll need is a pen or pencil and some rubber bands.

-- Grab your pen or pencil and position it at the fret you want to capo.
+- Grab your pen or pencil and position it at the fret you want to clamp.

 - Going around the back of the neck, hook the rubber band over the ends of the pen or pencil.